 Case Study: In 2015-16, the Case Study assignment only assessed department outcome 1, 2, and 5.
 The results for 15-16 had the department meeting measurement goal of 80%.
 During the 2016-17 academic year, the case study assignment was modified to encompass all department-level outcomes.
 The department met goals in outcomes 1 and 4, and did not meet in outcomes 2, 3, and 5.
-Accounting performed well in all areas.
+N-values remain low, however, data suggests students are demonstrating proficiency.
+No changes.

 Senior Project: In 2015-16, faculty teaching senior project adopted a common project management approach using similar materials and process.
-During 16-17 academic year, the senior project faculty again met to discuss process, successes and challenges.
+During 16-17 academic year, the senior project faculty again met to discuss process, successes, and challenges.
 The faculty agreed that the common structured approach was yielding better results.
 The department assessment results for senior project continue to improve in all areas.
 In 2016-17, in the three areas that results were not met, there was an improvement from the prior years.